luisdiogo2071317/azure-docs.pt-pt/articles/active-directory/managed-service-identity/qs-configure-portal-windows-vm.md

 ## <a name="next-steps"></a>Passos Seguintes

-- Utilizar o portal do Azure, a dar o MSI da VM do Azure [acesso a outro recurso do Azure](howto-assign-access-portal.md).
+- Com o portal do Azure, atribua a identidade do serviço gerido da VM do Azure [acesso a outro recurso do Azure](howto-assign-access-portal.md).